yunsemr/Basic-Calculator/README.md

 # Basic-Calculator
-This App is a basic calculator for a Kotlin homework!
+This app is a basic calculator for a Kotlin homework!